davidgiga1993/mixing-station-docs/docs/use-cases/apis.md

 ## Overview

-Note that the *full* set of APIs is only available in the desktop version of Mixing Station.
+Note that the APIs are only available in the desktop version of Mixing Station.

 | API  | Protocol            | Features                                                   |
 |------|---------------------|------------------------------------------------------------|